apache/cloudstack-documentation/source/adminguide/storage.rst

 Root Volume size defined via Service Offering
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a Service Offering is created with a root disk size, then resizing the Root volume is possible only by resizing the VMs service offering.
+If a Service Offering is created with a root disk size, then resizing the Root volume is possible only by resizing the Instances service offering.

 Service offering Root resizing constrains:

 #.
-Users cannot deploy VMs with custom root disk size when using such offerings
+Users cannot deploy Instances with custom root disk size when using such offerings

 #.
-Users cannot resize the VM root disk size when using such offerings
+Users cannot resize the Instance root disk size when using such offerings

 #.
-The Root Volume of such VMs can only be resized when changing to another Service Offering with a Root disk size equals or larger than the current one.
+The Root Volume of such Instances can only be resized when changing to another Service Offering with a Root disk size equals or larger than the current one.

 #.
-Users can change the VM offering to a service offering with a Root size of 0GB (default) and then customize the volume size.
+Users can change the Instance offering to a service offering with a Root size of 0GB (default) and then customize the volume size.

 The following table shows possible combinations of Service offering supported resizing based on the offering Root disk size: